-such a law can neglect and deny 'the power of counter-arguments and independence of thoughts'295 of citizens.
-It could pave the way for a dystopian 'Invasive State' which, by attempting to silence a greater number of opinions, alienates a greater number of people, who would stop identify to political decisions as they 'instead feel controlled and manipulated' and would consequently end their participation in democratic processes.
+"dangerous discourse" and keeps heading towards the encouragement of political responsibility regarding intolerant speeches, a solution to limit the potential arbitrary aspect of French hate speech bans with regards to the speeches analysed in Chapter III, would be to change the law in order to restrict the judges' margin of interpretation.
+Thus, a notion of "dangerous discourses creating an atmosphere conducive to the fueling of hatred" could be introduced in the Law on the Freedom of the Press, and Marine Le Pen, Nicolas Sarkozy, Nadine Morano and Christian Estrosi would most certainly be found guilty of delivering hate speech.
+However, the solution of widening the scope of hate speech bans would be both dangerous for democracy and ineffective.
+Indeed, while consistently restricting freedom of speech, such a law can neglect and deny "the power of counter-arguments and independence of thoughts295" of citizens.
+It could pave the way for a dystopian "Invasive State" which, by attempting to silence a greater number of opinions, alienates a greater number of people, who would no longer validate political decisions as they "instead feel controlled and manipulated296" and would consequently end their participation in democratic processes.
 The democratic legitimacy of the law-maker could then seriously be called into question, as well as the very essence of democracy.
 Indeed, the ultimate aim of hate speech bans should be to improve the quality of democratic debates, not to undermine the very possibility of holding these debates.
-Furthermore, Sorial underlines that 'legal regulation tends to protect those speakers who are able to couch their claims in language that seems acceptable, even though they may cause more harm with their words, 297.
-Nicolas Sarkozy, whilst building a clear antagonism between 'fanatics' and the majority, consistently uses democratic notions and highlights humanist ideals.
-Although the Republic is 'indivisible', Christian Estrosi subtly distinguish three categories of French people, heirs of the 'Judeo-Christian civilisation', 'Muslims of France' and members of 'Islamo-fascism', through the common victimisation of Christians and Muslims.
+Furthermore, Sorial underlines that "legal regulation tends to protect those speakers who are able to couch their claims in language that seems acceptable, even though they may cause more harm with their words297".
+Nicolas Sarkozy, whilst building a clear antagonism between "fanatics" and the majority, consistently uses democratic notions and highlights humanist ideals.
+Although the Republic is "indivisible," Christian Estrosi subtly distinguish three categories of French people, heirs of the "Judeo-Christian civilisation," "Muslims of France" and members of "Islamo-fascism," through the common victimisation of Christians and Muslims.
 Nadine Morano, while strongly implying that Muslims are a danger for France, never actually refers to this religious community.
-With her 'dediabolization' strategy, Marine Le Pen already changed a great part of the narrative of her party to make it seem more democratic and acceptable, whereas the core ideas of the FN remain unchanged.
+With her "dediabolisation" strategy, Marine Le Pen already changed a great part of the narrative of her party to make it seem more democratic and acceptable, whereas the core ideas of the FN remain unchanged.
 Moreover, contrary to her father, she has never been convicted of any hate speech offence.
 These politicians know the law and how to adapt their speech to it, and if legislation gets to be changed to be more restrictive, they will most certainly find ways to legally convey their dangerous messages.